 Pensacola, Florida Population 2020

 The Pensacola people originally inhabited what is now Pensacola upon the arrival of the Europeans.
 However, the city’s history extends far beyond that.
 Mounds that served as a ceremonial center were discovered close to the city and were thought to be occupied as far back as 1250 AD.
 The first Europeans reached Pensacola in the 1500s, with the written history showing that Pensacola Bay was called “Bay of Ochuse” by explorers.
-It was in 1559 when ships carrying about 1,500 people arrived to the area to establish an outpost during which an area in South Carolina was going to be colonized.
+It was in 1559 when ships carrying about 1,500 people arrived in the area to establish an outpost during which an area in South Carolina was going to be colonized.
 However, the colony was hit by a hurricane, leaving survivors struggling to live.

 Many of these survivors moved to central Alabama before returning.
 Another attempt to colonize what is now Parris Island was held up again with another storm.
 Survivors at this time moved to Cuba before heading back to Florida and eventually back to Spain.
 It was decided that Florida was too dangerous for settlement.

 The French began their exploration of the area during the late 17th century.
 A fortified town was established in 1698 and was the foundation for settlement in the area.
 During its earliest years of European settlement, Pensacola served as a trading post.
 In 1763, the British took control of the area following the French and Indian War.
-The city was captured by the Spanish and went back under its control following the American Revolution.
+The city was captured by the Spanish and went back under its authority following the American Revolution.

 The city began to become a major center for trade in the late 1700s.
 It was in 1819 when the U.S. purchased Florida for $5 million.
 At the time, there were over 180 households, primarily consisting of French and Spanish Creole inhabitants.
 In 1821, Pensacola became part of the U.S. Tensions between the white people and the Indians inhabiting the area grew, leading to discrimination.
 In 1853, Indians were prohibited from living in the state and were removed from Pensacola.